deohayer/argapp/README.md

 argapp.py CMD ...

 positional arguments:
-  CMD    A sub-command to run.
+  CMD    A subcommand to run.
          Possible values:
           * one
-          * all - A sub-command help.
+          * all - A subcommand help.

 optional arguments:
   -h, --help     Show the help message and exit.